apibara/starknet-react/website/docs/intro.md

 ## Customizing the default provider

-StarkNet React uses the provider provided by Argent X so that users can select the current network from a familiar interface.
-When Argent X is not connected, StarkNet React uses a _default provider_.
+StarkNet React uses the provider provided by `get-starknet-wallet`'s chosen wallet so that users can select the current network from a familiar interface.
+When StarkNet wallet is not connected, StarkNet React uses a _default provider_.
 By default, the default provider is the same as the default provider provided by starknet.js.
 Developers can customize the default provider as follows: